Gertrude’s Nose and Millbrook Mountain

 Basically… get to the lake and then follow the wide gravel Lake Minnewaska Carriage Road (RED) as it hugs the lake – while keeping the lake on your left side.

-Keep following Lake Minnewaska Carriage Road (RED)… pass the Sunset Carriage Road (this leads to Awosting Falls if you’d like to check that out later).
+Keep following Lake Minnewaska Carriage Road (RED)… kept left past the start of the Sunset Carriage Road (this leads to Awosting Falls if you’d like to check that out later).

-Pass the Upper Awosting Carriage Road, composting toilets, and the Castle Point Carriage Road (BLUE).
+Pass the Upper Awosting Carriage Road (GREEN), composting toilets, and the Castle Point Carriage Road (BLUE).

 Easy trail surface of a Carriage Road.

-0.8 – Turn LEFT and now follow Millbrook Mountain Carriage Road (YELLOW).
-Pass Hamilton Point Carriage Road.
+0.8 – Turn RIGHT and now follow Millbrook Mountain Carriage Road (YELLOW).

 Millbrook Mountain Carriage Road.